aaxlee/Bigint/README.md

 # Bigint

-A simple C header file to handle integers larger than unsigned long long
+A simple C header file that can handle integers larger than unsigned long long

 Features
 - No heap allocations